Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming: Algorithm and convergence

 where $\Q^{k+1}\succeq{\bf 0}$ is known as a pre-conditioning matrix updated adaptively during iterations or predefined in advance.
 Subproblem \eqref{pi-penalty-update-w} is equivalent to

 Given particular $\varphi(\x)=\sum_{i=1}^n g(x_i)$, such as $g$ defined by \eqref{def-g-h} and \eqref{def-h-h}, the above problem admits a closed-form solution due to Lemma \ref{lemma-prox-gh}.
 While for subproblem \eqref{pi-penalty-update-x}, we approximate $f(\x)$ at $\w^{k+1}$ instead of $\x^k$ using a Taylor-like expansion.
-This design encourages $\x^{k+1}$ to approach $\w^{k+1}$ quickly, potentially leading to faster convergence.
-The solution to problem \eqref{pi-penalty-update-x} is given by
+This design encourages $\x^{k+1}$ to approach $\w^{k+1}$ quickly, potentially leading to faster convergence. {For subproblem \eqref{pi-penalty-update-x}, its objective function is strongly convex since $\Q^{k+1}\succeq 0$ and $\sigma>0$.
+Hence, it has a unique minimizer, which satisfies the following first-order optimality condition,